Electronic structure of TiSe$_2$ from a quasi-self-consistent G$_0$W$_0$ approach: Numerical results

 \section{Numerical results}

-In this section we start by discussing the system and the technical aspects of our calculations.
-We then present the different $G_0W_0$ results and investigate the performance of the RPA optimized hybrid functional.
+In this section we start by introducing TiSe$_2$ and the technical aspects of our calculations.
+We then present the $G_0W_0$ results for TiSe$_2$, TiS$_2$ and a set of well-known systems (Ar, c-BN and ScN) for which there already exist both EXX and $G_0W_0$ results in the literature.
+Finally, we investigate the performance of the RPA optimized hybrid functional in capturing the CDW phase of TiSe$_2$.